Major Gift Fundraising: All you need to know

 Do You Have the Right Documents?

 Support documents are crucial to major donor cultivation because they show prospects why they should support your nonprofit as well as what donation avenues they can take.
-Look at the documents you’re handing out to your prospects.
+Look at the documents you’re handing out to your major donor prospects.
 Are they conveying the right information?
 In other words, are they personal, do they provide examples of donation impacts, and are they compelling?

 There may be times when you’ll want to bring on a marketing consultant to provide additional expertise.
 They’ll provide pointers on how to convey the most important information in a fun and personal manner.